juancho0809/DesignSoftware/ProjectPin/Backend/Readme.md

 ### Tools to use

-- The enviroment used is Python, with some libraries
+- The enviroment used is Python, using other tools like PostgreSQL and Github for control versions of the project

-## Entities

 - User: name, username, email, password
 - Client(User): IdUser